 How do Cretan hieroglyphics relate to Linear A and Linear B?

 Cretan hieroglyphics are the oldest of the three Minoan-Crete scripts.
-They partly overlap in time with Linear A, the later undeciphered Minoan script, and they predate Linear B, the much later script that records an early form of Greek and has been deciphered.
+They partly overlap in time with Linear A, the later undeciphered Minoan script, and they predate Linear B, the far later script that records an early form of Greek and has been deciphered.

 The three scripts of Bronze Age Crete form a rough sequence.
 Cretan hieroglyphic is the earliest, a pictorial system tied to the Old Palace period.
 Linear A followed and partly coexisted with it; its signs are more abstract and stroke-based, and it too remains undeciphered, recording an unknown Minoan language.
 Linear B is the latest of the three and the only one that can be read, because the script was shown to record an early form of Greek used by the later Mycenaean administration at Knossos and on the mainland.